Borderline Personality Disorder

 What is borderline personality disorder?

-Borderline personality disorder (BPD) is a kind of mental health problem.
+Borderline personality disorder (BPD) is a mental illness.
 It may also be called emotionally unstable personality disorder.
 People with BPD have unstable moods and can act recklessly.
-They also have a hard time managing their emotions.
+They also have a hard time managing their emotions consistently.
 If you have BPD, you may have problems with daily tasks, obligations, and life events.
 You may have trouble keeping jobs and relationships.
 And you may use food, alcohol, or other substances to cope.

 It’s important to get treatment because you are at higher risk for suicide.
 You are also at higher risk for depression, anxiety, substance abuse, and self-harm.
 Experts are still learning about the condition.
 Certain kinds of treatment can help and are often quite successful.

 Mental health experts don’t know exactly what causes BPD.
 Some studies have shown it may be passed down in families.
 Your social and cultural surroundings may also play a part.
 For example, you may be at higher risk for BPD if you are part of a community with unstable relationships.
 People are at a higher risk for getting BPD if they have suffered from childhood trauma, abuse, or neglect.
 Living with parents or guardians who have a history of substance abuse or criminal activity may increase the risk as well.

 What are the symptoms of borderline personality disorder?

 The symptoms of BPD often start during the teen years.
 Symptoms can be a bit different for each person.
 But people with BPD will have at least 5 of these symptoms over time:

 - A pattern of severe mood changes over hours or days

 - Strong, up-and-down relationships with family and friends that can go quickly from very close to anger and hatred

 - Extreme fear of and reactions to abandonment, and extreme behaviors to avoid abandonment